Comparisons12 min read

 Mobile App

-Neither host has a standout mobile app, to be honest — and I think that's an area both companies have been weirdly slow to improve.
+Neither host has a standout mobile app, and I think that's an area both companies have been surprisingly slow to improve.
 Bluehost has an app that lets you manage WordPress sites, check analytics, and contact support.
-It's functional.
-Namecheap's mobile experience is primarily through their domain management app — fine for registrar tasks, less useful for hosting management on the go.
+It works.
+Namecheap's mobile experience is primarily through their domain management app — useful for registrar tasks, less helpful for hosting management on the go.

 Winner: Bluehost (marginally better hosting management on mobile)